PAUL HAYDEN KIRK, FAIA (1914-1995)

 1951 - The Blair Kirk Speculative House, 5007 NE 52nd Street, Seattle WA.
 Sold in 1994 to Douglas and Hiromi Peltonen.
 Altered.

 1951 - The Otto Reine, Finn Hill Barn, Kirkland WA.
 Likely destroyed.

 1951 - The Modern Builders Residential Demountable House Project.

 1951 - The Bud Linville House, 3498 West Blaine Street, Seattle WA.
 Sold in 2003.
 Remodeled.
 Sold in 2010 to Richard and Sony (Chin) Nguyen.
-Remodel in 2011 included a new pool, rear addition, and interior alterations by Architect George Suyama of Suyama, Peterson Deguchi.
-Further interior alterations were completed in 2021.
+Remodeled in 2011 including a new pool, rear addition, and interior alterations by Architect George Suyama of Suyama, Peterson Deguchi.
+Further interior alterations completed in 2021.

 1951 - The William Croyle Speculative House, 12534 3rd Avenue NW, Seattle WA.
 Sold in 2020.